prince-makavana/interview-theory-new/interview-questions.md

 ### Tek system
 1) types of streams
-2) which aws module that is not specific to the region
+2) which aws module that is not specific to the region - Route 53 and CloudFront
 3) what is NPM

 how can i do log after send response